bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

 amount of subjectivity and naturally there are a number of alternatives that could be pursued beyond just tweaking minor details of the proposal:

+* Once-every-four-weeks is a relatively rapid release cycle which is not guaranteed to be suitable for all consumers.
+One of the biggest ways to mitigate this would be with an LTS-style release where a branch of Wasmtime is supported for a longer period of time and receives backports.
+At this time, though, we don't have concrete users asking for this, instead current consumers all express desire to stay up-to-date with Wasmtime.
+We can always add an LTS process after-the-fact so this RFC proposes the conservative route of not having one to start off.

 * One immediate alternative is to attempt to provide strong API-stability guarantees instead of a possibly-API-breaking change every 4 weeks.
 The reason this was not proposed is that it's expected that it would unnecessarily hinder